banish18/Medium/README.md

  - There are tag page to list related tags posts.

-Following are the instructions to setup the application on server
+Following are the instructions to setup the application on server : -

- - Clone the repository on your server
+ - Clone / download the zip file from the repository on your server
  - Run composer install command
  - rename .env-example file to .env
  - setup your db configuration in the .env file